 The ten most common manager biasesManager biases can have a significant impact on team performance.
 To overcome them, it’s essential to develop a management philosophy that values input from all team members and embraces change.
 The most common manager bias examples are:

 Gender biasGender bias, in its simplest forms, manifests itself as a preference for men over other genders.
 This toxic behavior is prevalent in many places, especially in STEM industries, where women are conventionally seen as outsiders.
 Generally, men are assumed to be better managers than women, and several stereotypes are associated with women and individuals belonging to other genders.
 Primarily, they paint these groups as inept and privileged, who get jobs due to favor rather than merit.
 This behavior is harmful to the morale of these employees.
 Nonetheless, it exists and is visible in particular in hiring trends and pay gaps.
 Despite several policy interventions, the representation of non-cishet men remains abysmally low in several industries.
+Example of Gender Bias at work: A manager consistently assigns administrative tasks to female employees while assigning leadership roles and complex projects to male employees, assuming that men are more suited for these roles.

 Halo & Horn EffectThe horn and halo effects are over exaggerations of single traits of people.
 A perception is drawn and perpetuated based on one or a few incidents.
 The basis of this categorization is minimal information.
 The perception can either be positive, i.e., the halo.
 Consequently, you put people on a pedestal way above others.
 On the flip side, the horns effect stands for portraying people as inherently evil or wrong – the devil reincarnate.
 Under this, you put them down and prefer their exclusion constantly.
 By focusing too much on one trait, we draw a very reductive perception of the person.
 Meanwhile, their whole personality remains unknown.
 Both these effects hold the potential to be highly destructive.
 As a manager, you must be careful in your behavior with people; otherwise, this can damage the carefully curated environment within the organization.
+Example of Halo and Horn Effect at work: A manager who perceives an employee as highly skilled (halo) in a particular area may overlook their shortcomings in other areas (horn).

 Spillover biasThe spillover bias clouds your judgment with too much information about the past.
 The impact of the past spills over to cover that of the present and future.
 This bias can have a significant impact during the hiring process.
 A single incident in the candidate’s life can hold the potential to make or break it for them.
 An education from a prestigious institution or a significant project can push them forward as the ideal candidate.
 But an apparent failure can ruin their chances too!
 A manager must consider everything instead of just the highlighted bits.
+Example of spillover bias at work: An employee performs exceptionally well on a high-profile project, leading the manager to overestimate their abilities in unrelated projects.

 Centrality biasThe centrality bias, statistically, stands for rating every item towards the center of the scale.
 This would look like giving average marks to every student in the class.
 Sure it will save you some time and effort, and many students will be happy – but at what cost?
 Consequently, in the absence of appropriate feedback, they will miss out on opportunities to improve themselves.
 The good-performing ones will not receive adequate recognition.
 This can put down the enthusiasm of employees towards their work.
 Effectively, the members and the organization must suffer in such a scenario.
 Therefore, as a manager, you must try to offer relevant and honest constructive feedback.
+Example of centrality bias at work: A manager tends to rate all employees as average performers, even though some individuals clearly outperform others.

 Other Interesting Reads

 Recency biasRecency bias operates on a similar principle.
 Under recency bias, you are prone to give undue importance to recent events.
 Meanwhile, past experiences do not get their due share of attention.
 This can quickly happen as it might be hard to keep note of incidents from a long time ago.
 Therefore, managers make decisions based on only the limited perspective offered by the most recent events and how the employees perform during them.
 Again, this leads to a half-baked decision that does not fulfill its proper purpose.
 Instead, it obfuscates the opportunities that would have risen from a pragmatic review.
+Example of recency bias: A manager evaluates an employee’s performance based solely on their most recent work, ignoring their overall contributions throughout the year.

 Selective perceptionUnder the selective perception bias, the managers may pay attention to only the parts of information that interest them.
 As the name suggests, out of all the information presented to them, their perception remains focused selectively on a few parts of it.
 Consequently, managers may be prone to ignoring the achievements of their employees, which are beyond their area of interest.
 Or they might only give attention to the part of the efforts made and base their entire judgment on it.
 Selective perception bias helps in enforcing other biases as well.
 If a manager already holds a negative view of a particular person, they will readily receive damaging information about them.
+Example of Selective Perception bias at work: A manager only notices mistakes made by a particular employee while overlooking similar mistakes made by others.

 Idiosyncratic rater biasThe idiosyncratic rater bias happens due to strong selective and self-perception bias.
 This occurs when managers evaluate tasks, and their aptitude affects their judgment.
 When the task is something that they are proficient at, they end up having a view that it is easy to accomplish.
 Consequently, even tremendous efforts do not earn proportionate awards; instead, they get rated lower.
 Conversely, when managers evaluate an unfamiliar activity, they tend to rate it towards the higher end of the scale.
 This bias in people who have to offer judgment is a menace to objective analysis and performance review.
 Subjectivity induced by personal eccentricities creeps in and disrupts the results.
+Example of Idiosyncratic rater bias: A manager consistently rates all employees higher or lower than their colleagues due to their personal biases, rather than objective performance.

 Contrast biasThe contrast bias occurs when a manager uses a relative assessment of performance.
 Generally, the manager should measure the performance of any employee against the standard set by the organization.
 However, in this case, the employees are compared with other employees.
 As a result, employees who are better than others get a boost, while employees who perform comparably but do not compare favorably with the other employees get penalized.
 This bias might favor lenient treatment of some and harsher punishment for others which can lead to injustice.
+Example of contrast bias at work: A manager rates an employee’s performance more positively because they improved slightly compared to their previous performance, even though the improvement is still below average.

 Attribution biasAttribution bias usually means attributing a particular reason to a person’s activities, irrespective of the presence or absence of evidence.
 The actual reason might differ entirely from the attributed reason, usually based on stereotypes or personal preferences.
 Usually, the reasoning assumed paints the actor in a negative light.
 People are often quick to attribute positive or negative behaviors to specific individuals.
 This is especially true in cases where people have little first-hand knowledge of the situation.
 This is detrimental to the health of the internal environment of the organization.
 Finally, managers need to learn continuously to identify any new biased thoughts or behaviors as soon as possible.
 In addition, it’s essential to provide training on how to deal with different situations so employees face future challenges with better preparation.
 So, next time you struggle with a bias, remember that there’s no ‘right’ or ‘wrong’ way to do things – just the right way for the team and the individual in question.
+Example of attribution bias at work: When an employee completes a project ahead of schedule, a manager attributes it to external factors like luck rather than the employee’s skill or effort.

 ConclusionManagers have biases – and that’s okay.
 However, it’s essential to be aware of and work to eliminate manager bias from your team’s working environment.
 This way, everyone has an equal opportunity to contribute and succeed.
 Manager bias can have several negative consequences, including tension and conflict among employees, reduced productivity and motivation, and, ultimately, reduced performance.
 By understanding how manager bias works, you can take steps to address the issue and achieve the best results for your team.
 Recognizing and overcoming manager bias is essential for success in the workplace.
 By understanding the different biases that are common, you can develop a plan of action that will help you achieve your goals and become a great manager.
 Check back regularly for more helpful tips on managing successfully in the workplace!